 Learning experiences with patients and their families are provided under the supervision of qualified faculty with the cooperation of a variety of federal, state, county, and private health agencies.
-The College of Nursing has contracts with more than 240 agencies in the Phoenix metropolitan area and also operates a unique nurse-managed clinic in a community setting.
+The College of Nursing has contracts with more than 240 agencies in the Phoenix metropolitan area.
+The college also operates a unique nurse-managed clinic in a community setting, as well as several other community or school-based outreach programs.

 Computer Facilities.
 Computers are available for student use in the Learning Resource Center of the college.
-Also refer to "Computing Facilities and Services," page 32.
+Also refer to "Computing Facilities and Services," page 37.